Active Substance: agomelatine

 What is the risk associated with Valdoxan?

 The most common side effects with Valdoxan (seen in between 1 and 10 patients in 100) are headache, dizziness, somnolence (sleepiness), insomnia (difficulty sleeping), migraine, nausea (feeling sick), diarrhoea, constipation, abdominal pain (stomach ache), vomiting, hyperhidrosis (excessive sweating), back pain, fatigue (tiredness), increases in liver enzymes and anxiety.
 Most side effects were mild or moderate in intensity, happened within the first two weeks of treatment and were temporary.
-Some of these side effects may be linked to the patient’s depression rather than Valdoxan itself.
 For the full list of all side effects reported with Valdoxan, see the package leaflet.

 Why has Valdoxan been approved?